-As we enjoy the holiday season differently this year, we are grateful for all the good things in our lives.
-It goes without saying that the last 10 months have been difficult, challenging, and nerve-wracking.
+As we welcome spring and the new beginnings it signifies, we are grateful for all the good things in our lives.
+It goes without saying that the last year has been difficult, challenging, and nerve-wracking.
 At CDTA, we have managed through the COVID-19 pandemic by staying true to a few guiding principles - keeping our employees safe, keeping our customers safe, and protecting our financial well-being.

 Despite these challenges, we have progressed several major projects thanks to the great work of the CDTA team - more than 700 men and women who make CDTA great.
 In November, we launched our second Bus Rapid Transit line.
 River Corridor BRT service operates from downtown Albany through Menands, Watervliet, Troy, Cohoes, and Waterford.
 This new mobility option connects the region with quicker service, easier access, and a host of customer amenities.